Hidden fields can be very effective in a form if used the right way.

 How to Hide Fields on a Form

 Firstly, you need to navigate to the form builder page of the desired form and there you need to select the desired field you want to hide.
-Once you have selected the specific field you will see a number of options appear at the top of the page.
+Once you have selected the specific field you will see a number of options appear on the right hand side of the page

-You can see here you have options for; field name, who can see the field, who can edit the field, how long the textbox is, if the title is visible, if the field is mandatory and the logic symbol to apply logic to the field.
-The only two options we need to worry about at the moment are who can see the field and who can edit the field.
+You can see here you have several options.
+The only two options we need to worry about at the moment are 'Visible to' and 'Editable by' .
 If you select who can see the field you will notice a drop-down appears with 3 selections you can make.

 By default, the selection will be 'Everyone' so everyone accessing the form can see the field.
 'Admin Only' meaning only admin users can see the field and 'Hidden' means the field is hidden from everyone.
 You would use the term 'Hidden' in situations where you want the field to contain a fixed value.
 Making a field completely hidden would be useful when using API calls and Data Search terms whereas 'Admin Only' would be used if an admin were to edit/ use for office based tasks.

 Once you have chosen your selection, you will either be given the option to choose who can edit the information or you will be given the option to add a fixed value as mentioned for API's and Data Search.

 If selected 'Admin Only' you will be given the choice to decide who edits the information, as mentioned this could be useful for applications or order forms where notes are needed to be made.